Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Materials and Methods

 where the weights $W_{kj}$ are given by a decreasing function of the distance $\text{dist}(k,j)$ between sites $k$ and $j$: $W_{kj}= W(\text{dist}(k,j))$ (see below).
 The single site case is recovered for $W_{kj}=\delta_{k,j}$.

 In the linear approximation,

 in which case one gets the set of equations

-The form of these equations is analogous to the ones of the original distributed contacts continuous spatial SIR model~\cite{Kendall_1965} (see below) but here with a discrete set of spatial locations.\\ In the non-linear case, we choose parameters for $\Psi_k(\Lambda)$ in order to have a function (i) being zero when there is no rioting activity; (ii) which saturates at a value (smaller or equal to $1$) at large argument; (iii) with a monotonous increasing behavior giving a more or less pronounced threshold effect (e.g. a sigmoidal shape).
+The form of these equations is analogous to the ones of the original distributed contacts continuous spatial SIR model~\cite{Kendall_1965} (see below) but here with a discrete set of spatial locations.\\ In the whole paper, we take a site independent value of the recovering rate, $\omega_k=\omega$ for every site $k$.
+Similarly, the susceptibility is chosen site-independent, $\beta_k=\beta$, except for some variants where a few sites are singularized, see section \emph{Results, details: All of France, département scale}, below.\\ In the non-linear case, we choose parameters for $\Psi_k(\Lambda)$ in order to have a function (i) being zero when there is no rioting activity; (ii) which saturates at a value (smaller or equal to $1$) at large argument; (iii) with a monotonous increasing behavior giving a more or less pronounced threshold effect (e.g. a sigmoidal shape).
 This has to be done looking for the best compromise between quality of fit and number of parameters (as small as possible).
 We tested several sigmoidal functions.
 For the fit of the Paris area at the scale of the municipalities, we made use of a variant with a strict threshold: {

 } The fit being done with site-independent free parameters, this function thus contributes to three free parameters, $\Lambda_c, \eta$ and $\gamma$.